This is the multi-page printable view of this section. Click here to print.

 2 - iPhone

-Detailed instructions on how to configure DNS encryption on an iPhone
+Detailed guide on configuring DNS encryption on iPhone

 Feature Overview

-Starting with iOS 14, the iPhone natively supports encrypted DNS features, including:
+Starting from iOS 14, iPhone natively supports encrypted DNS features including:

-• DNS over HTTPS (DoH) – encrypts DNS queries via the HTTPS protocol
+• DNS over HTTPS (DoH) - Encrypts DNS queries via HTTPS protocol

-• DNS over TLS (DoT) – encrypts DNS queries via the TLS protocol
+• DNS over TLS (DoT) - Encrypts DNS queries via TLS protocol

 These features effectively protect your network privacy and prevent DNS hijacking.